Brazil has a moving average of 524 daily deaths per Covid and completes one week in stability | Coronavirus

 Brazil registered this Tuesday (20) 484 deaths by Covid-19 in the last 24 hours, with the total number of deaths reaching 591,518 since the start of the pandemic.
 With this, the moving average of deaths in the last 7 days was at 524.
-Compared to the average of 14 days ago, the variation was +14% and points out a trend of stability for the seventh day in a row, after a period of 22 consecutive days in the fall.
+Compared to the average of 14 days ago, the variation was +14% and points out a trend of stability for the seventh day, after a period of 22 consecutive days in the fall.

 The numbers are in the new survey by the consortium of press vehicles on the situation of the coronavirus pandemic in Brazil, consolidated at 20:00 this Tuesday.
 The balance is based on data from the state departments of Health.